“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 First and foremost, understand that the dosage amount depends on the individual dog.
 Make note of the size, diet, age, activity, etc. since these variables have an impact on his or her ability to absorb the compound at different rates.
 To get the clearest answer you can consult a veterinarian for accurate numbers, but it is worth noting that there is no known way for a dog (or human) overdose from CBD – and this includes death.

-With New Year’s Day coming up, the most prevalent questions about CBD and administering it to pets are answered below in time for the celebrations ahead.
+With Independence Day coming up, the most prevalent questions about CBD and administering it to pets are answered below in time for the celebrations ahead.

-Should I start dosing my dogs in advance of New Year’s Eve, or should I give them the tincture that day?
+Should I start dosing my dogs in advance of July 4th, or should I give them the tincture that day?

 It is best to begin dosing gradually to help keep your furry friend’s anxiety level low then administer additional doses on the big day.
 Think of CBD as a natural Xanax for dogs, but unlike a Xanax, your dog is still there mentally and emotionally.